 We have to say that the moves were pretty impressive!
-Hair pulling, choke holds, flips, and tosses were performed, and the women train hard to do this without actually hurting one another.
+Flips, hair pulling, choke holds, and tosses were performed, and the women train hard to do this without actually hurting one another.
 Cholitas stole kisses from gringos in the front row and grabbed waters from the audience to smash over their opponents’ heads.
 When things got really rowdy, the wrestlers entered the audience, throwing chairs and other props.

 Ending Thoughts on the Show

 If you’re up for a good laugh, this will provide a fun night.
 It’s funny and peculiar at the same time.
 Though the event has been commonly attended by locals, it has definitely become very popular among on tourists, as organized tours sit in the front rows while the locals hang out more in the bleachers.
 Commentators even provide English announcements as well.

 Some people enjoy the event more than others.
-For us it was a fun evening out for a low price, and it allowed us to see a little bit of local entertainment and meet the infamous Cholitas.
+For us it, was a unique evening for a low price.
+It allowed us to see a little bit of local entertainment and meet the infamous Cholitas.

 What is the most unique event you have attended?